 Boats and ships require hydraulic oils for maneuvering, and these hydraulic applications include steering systems, bow and stern thrusters, anchor windlasses, and shell doors, among others.
 Hydraulic oils in the marine industry are often biodegradable due to regulations and the fragile environment in which they operate.
 It is also necessary that these fluids are long-lasting and efficient in cold temperatures.

+To address fire safety, it's essential to select hydraulic oils with high flash points and low flammability characteristics.
 Non-mineral oil hydraulic fluids, especially water-glycol or phosphate ester synthetics, are suitable for moderate operations where it is dangerous to generate too much heat.
-Military and metal industry applications, die casting machines, and furnace hydraulic systems commonly use these oils to prevent fires.
+Military and metal industry applications, die-casting machines, and furnace hydraulic systems commonly use these oils to reduce fire risks.

-In addition to the maritime industry, biodegradable oils are used in off-shore drilling, forestry, and other applications where leakage can damage the environment.
+In addition to the maritime industry, biodegradable oils are used in off-shore drilling, forestry, and other applications where leakage can damage or disrupt the nearby ecosystem.
 These hydraulic fluids are made from vegetable oil, synthetic esters, and poly glycols.
-Vegetable and animal oils are nontoxic, but can be less effective and easily oxidize compared to the other water non-soluble hydraulic oils.
+Vegetable and animal oils are nontoxic but can be less effective and oxidize more easily to their non-water-soluble counterparts